-- We deliver high quality teaching, differentiating the curriculum and our resources to meet the needs of individual children and to promote pupil progress. - Pupils are given appropriate targets which are reviewed every half term with the class teacher and the parent/s/carer/s as part of the Assertive Mentoring process.
-Targets from outside agencies are included and reviewed at the same time. - We seek support and advice from outside agencies such as: SENTASS, EEAST, Community Paediatrics, CYPS, Speech and Language Therapy and the Educational Psychology Service to ensure barriers to success are fully identified and responded to. - We provide teaching assistants in class who work with SEN children and also support other children so that the teacher has more opportunities to work with the SEN children. - Teaching resources are routinely evaluated to ensure they are accessible to all pupils. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEN. - We ensure that our school activities and trips, as far as possible, are accessible to all our SEN children. - All staff have completed and continued to receive, on-going training in relation to meeting pupils' needs in the classroom. - We have an experienced Inclusion Manager/SENCO (Special Educational Needs Coordinator) - We have an experienced PSA (Parent Support Advisor) who provides support for families and is able to signpost them to services and organisations which may offer appropriate support and advice. - We offer support to all pupils and parent/s or carer/s during periods of transition; Early Years to Key Stage 1, Year 6 to Secondary School - We liaise closely with secondary schools at transition times to ensure that SEN pupil information is clearly communicated and recommendations are heard so that the move to secondary school is as smooth as possible. - We work in partnership with parents and carers to meet the needs of individual pupils.
+- We deliver high quality teaching, differentiating the curriculum to meet the needs of individual children and to promote pupil progress. - Pupils are given appropriate targets which are reviewed every term with the class teacher and the parent/s/carer/s as part of the Assertive Mentoring process.
+Targets from outside agencies are included and reviewed at the same time. - We seek support and advice from outside agencies such as: SENTASS, EEAST, Community Paediatrics, CYPS (Children and Young People's Service), Speech and Language Therapy, OT Occupational Therapy, VI Visual Impairment Team, HI Team Hearing Impaired Team, SPOC Single Point of Contact, Health Visitors, School Nurse and the Educational Psychology Service to ensure barriers to success are fully identified. - We provide a full time teaching assistant in every class.
+They sometimes work with SEN children but also support other children so that the teacher has more opportunities to work with the SEN children. - Teaching resources are routinely evaluated to ensure they are accessible to all pupils. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEN. - We ensure that our school activities and trips are accessible to all children including our SEN children. - All staff have completed and continued to receive, on-going training in relation to meeting pupils' needs in the classroom. - We have an experienced Inclusion Manager/SENCO (Special Educational Needs Coordinator) - We have an experienced PSA (Parent Support Advisor) who provides support for families and is able to signpost them to services and organisations which may offer appropriate support and advice. - We offer support to all pupils and parent/s or carer/s during periods of transition; Pre-school to Nursery, Early Years to Key Stage 1 and Year 6 to Secondary School - We liaise closely with secondary schools at transition times to ensure that SEN pupil information is clearly communicated so that the move to secondary school is as smooth as possible. - We work in partnership with parents and carers to meet the needs of individual pupils.

-For pupils with a higher level of additional need or a statement of SEN or an Education Health and Care Plan (EHCP) in addition to all the above, we provide a key worker
+For pupils with a higher level of additional need including those with an Education Health and Care Plan (EHCP)

-- To support the pupil to work on their individual targets. - To support access to the curriculum. - To provide pastoral support. - To deliver specific targeted interventions where necessary.
+- We support the pupil to work on their individual targets. - We support access to the curriculum. - We provide regular and ongoing pastoral support. - We deliver specific targeted interventions recommended by outside agencies.